gyatesofficial/CareerCoachrPrivacyStatements/TERMS_OF_SERVICE.md

 ## 16. Apple-Specific Terms

 You acknowledge that:
-- These Terms are between you and DataGuy Studios, not Apple
+- These Terms are between you and Data Guy LLC, not Apple
 - Apple has no obligation to provide maintenance or support for the App
 - Apple is not responsible for any claims related to the App
 - Apple is a third-party beneficiary of these Terms